light_ranged_integers

 While having more compile time automation is welcome, some runtime checking is good enough for most situations.
 In fact, even in Ada range types are mostly runtime checked, excluding the Range declaration and the very first initialization.
 If runtime checking is good enough for Ada's high safety standards, it's probably good enough for your use case, but that's up to you to decide.

-Compared to the Rust ranged_integers package, this library has less compile-automation features, but it works on a stable compiler version, has only one dependency (paste macro) and a very small codebase.
+Compared to the Rust ranged_integers package, this library has less compile-automation features, but it works on a stable compiler version, has zero dependencies and a very small codebase.

 Usage